-One of the really cost-effective features of Phone.com is that you can mix and match plans.
-Give the sales team unlimited plans and save money on each employee that only uses the phones occasionally.
+One of the cost-effective features of Phone.com is that you can mix and match plans.
+Give your sales team unlimited plans while saving money on the employees that only use the phones occasionally.

 And, with the Basic plan, you’re still getting most of the standard VoIP features like call handling, auto attendants, hold music and so on.
 You’ll have to upgrade to get HIPAA-compliant video conferencing, for example, but you can host up to 10 people in a regular session with Basic.